1. Information About Us

 If you are a user of our site and request a quote, we will send details of your property, and pseudonymised information about you, to estate agents.
 They will then use that information to provide a quote to you through our website.
 We do not provide your email address or other contact details to estate agents at this stage.
-We will use our reasonable endeavours to ensure that your details will be in such a format so that estate agents cannot easily identify either you or your property but we offer no form of guarantee that this will be the case.
-We also require estate agents not to contact you other than through our website.

 Any estate agents whom we provide your details to (whether pseudonymised or not) are data controllers in their own right, and have direct responsibilities to you regarding how they use and store your information.
 You should refer to their privacy policies for details of how your information will be used.